sealink/radiant-page_factory-extension/EXAMPLES.md

     $ rake radiant:extensions:page_factory:refresh:soft[employee]

+That argument is the name of my factory class minus "page_factory," because this rake task is already long enough.

 ### Removing parts

 The boss just changed her mind about displaying everyone's department.
 This always happens!
 No problem though, I can just as easily remove the extra part.
 I just remove it from my factory definition and run this task: